Expansion

 Q. Will the campus still be open during construction?

-A. To ensure the safety of our community, the campus will largely be closed to families and neighbors during Summer 2024 and Summer 2025 during construction.
+A. To ensure the safety of our community, the campus will largely be closed to families and neighbors during Summer 2025.
 Our typical June two-week Summer Bears Camp offered to MTS families by our staff will likely be shifted to an off-site location.

 Q. What kind of enhanced security will there be?

-A. One of the notable changes to campus will be a single point of entry for visitors.
-After morning arrival, anyone arriving on campus will have to pass through a single entrance, allowing us to better manage visitors and background checks.
-We are also upgrading our security systems including cameras and access control.
+A. One of the notable changes to campus has been a single point of entry for visitors as well as the addition of a gate at the far end of the parking lot.
+After morning arrival, anyone arriving on campus must pass through a single entrance, allowing us to better manage visitors and background checks.
+In addition, we have upgraded our security systems, including cameras and access control, as well as a new sign in system for all visitors.

 Q. Will you be changing the play structure?